UK Foreign Secretary Starmer urges Iran to refrain from attacking Israel - ExBulletin

 Rear Admiral Daniel Hagari, spokesman for the Israel Defense Forces (IDF), said the country took threats from its enemies seriously and that Israel was “at its peak level of preparedness for attack and defense.”

-Downing Street also said on Monday that Keir Starmer had told Mr Pezeshkian he was “deeply concerned about the situation in the region and called on all parties to de-escalate and avoid any further regional confrontation”.
+Downing Street also said on Monday that Keir Starmer told Pezeshkian he was “deeply concerned about the situation in the region and called on all parties to de-escalate and avoid any further regional confrontation.”

 Iran accuses Israel of responsibility for the assassination of Hamas leader Ismail Haniyeh on its soil late last month and has vowed to punish it.

-Israel, currently engaged in a war aimed at destroying the group in Gaza, has not commented but is widely suspected of being behind the killing.
+Israel, currently engaged in a war aimed at destroying Hamas in Gaza after the group's deadly attack on southern Israel on October 7, has not commented but is widely believed to be behind the killing.

-Iran's acting foreign minister said last week that the country Responding to Haniyeh's Murder at the Right Time in an “appropriate” manner.
+Iran's acting foreign minister said last week that the country would respond to Haniyeh's killing in a timely and “appropriate” manner.

 The Organisation of Islamic Cooperation (OIC), a group of Muslim-majority states, said it held Israel fully responsible for the attack, which it called a “grave breach” of Iran's sovereignty.

 Ismail Haniyeh is not the only senior Hamas member to have been killed recently.
-Israel too recently announced that the group's military leader, Mohammed Deif, had been killed during an airstrike in the Gaza Strip last month.
+Israel also recently announced that the group's military leader, Mohammed Deif, was killed in an airstrike in the Gaza Strip last month.

-The Iranian-backed Lebanese group Hezbollah, with which Israel is also engaged in a conflict, has also said it in retaliation for the death of his superior commander Fuad Shukr.
+The Iranian-backed Lebanese group Hezbollah, with which Israel is also engaged in a conflict, also said it would retaliate for the death of its top commander Fuad Shukr.

 Canadian Prime Minister Justin Trudeau on Monday became the latest leader to urge his country's citizens to leave Lebanon as soon as possible, warning of the risk of rising tensions.